percona/everest-doc/docs/reference/known_limitations.md

     After a certain period, the recovery pod will self-destruct.
 The database cluster status will change from **Restoring** to **Initializing** and eventually to **Up**.

+## CLI

+If an unexpected error occurs when using the Everest CLI (everestctl), you may encounter a development stack trace that is helpful for debugging.